AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    Returns a vector of compartment identifier symbols.

-   :param index: A array of compartment indices indicating which comparment ids to return.
+   :param index: A array of compartment indices indicating which compartment ids to return.
    :type index: None or numpy.ndarray
    :returns: a list of compartment ids.